Image via Pixabay

 Consider buying a home security system.
 There are countless features with any security system, and some particularly valuable ones are outdoor motion detectors, sensors at exterior doors, windows, and the door attached to the garage, an outdoor alarm to alert other neighbors to an intrusion, and security cameras.
-Select the features that best fit your needs and be sure to go with a well-known, reputable company.
+Select the features that best fit your needs and be sure to go with a well-known, reputable local security system installers.
 Once it’s installed, make it a regular habit to use it.
 Though it may seem inconvenient to have to arm the system every time you leave the house, many burglars are aware that the responsibility is often neglected and may not be deterred by window stickers or yard signs warning of home protection.

 Do your best to learn and inform your family about the security system to cut down on false alarms.
 They can actually bring on expensive fines not to mention annoy your neighbors.
 Plus, you don’t want to have a boy-who-cried-wolf effect where your neighbors eventually learn to ignore your alarm anytime it goes off!

 Reinforce windows with safety glass or metal bars.
 It may seem an extreme step, but burglars will often break a small window in order to gain entry.
 Make it impossible for them to break through by hiring a window company to install safety glass or impossible to squeeze through by installing metal bars.
 There are plenty of decorative options for metal grilles that can make the adjustment both practical and aesthetically-pleasing.